hungovercoders-blog/datagriff/docs/_posts/2023-09-09-dotnet-api-container-gitpod/2023-09-09-dotnet-api-container-gitpod.md

 ![Gitpod Usage]({{ site.baseurl }}/assets/2023-09-09-dotnet-api-container-gitpod/gitpod-usage.PNG)

 The default workspace itself is this [docker workspace full image](https://hub.docker.com/r/gitpod/workspace-full) which is chock to the brim with [useful language and installs](https://www.gitpod.io/docs/introduction) such as python, ruby, go, **docker**, to name but a few, that I no longer have to manage on my machine!
-This is hungovercoder bliss as oftentimes we have quite diminished capacity ad simply need to code, so without further ado, lets get gitpod going!
+This is hungovercoder bliss as oftentimes we have quite diminished capacity and simply need to code, so without further ado, lets get gitpod going!

 ## Setup Gitpod